viCracker/Port-scanner/README.md

 # Disclaimer
-I ain't responsible for any unethical/illegal activity carried out using this tool
+I ain't responsible for any unethical/illegal activity carried out using this tool.